GigMate/our_repository/VERCEL_DEPLOYMENT_GUIDE.md

 ---

-**Need help?** Check the documentation files in the project root or contact support.
+**Need help** Check the documentation files in the project root or contact support.